joelparkerhenderson/social-network-plan/README.md

 * Code: open source, closed source, etc.?
 * (more?)

-We see challenges in significant fundamental areas; we want to research these more.

-Prominent examples:

-* Identity, such as whether people can use their real names or  pseudonyms.
-* Ownership, such as whether people can own their own data and control its sharing.
-* Organization, such as how to involve the community, developers, and interest groups.
-* Security, such as how to protect from fake accounts, spam messages, and identity theft.
-* Funding, such as whether to accept advertising or subscriptions or donations.
-* (more?)

 We see a useful distinction between social internet and social media: